INDIGNANCY/INDIGNANCY/README.md

 DNIUC = Do not interact unless close <br />
 W2I = Whisper to interact <br />
   --------------- <br />
-I would prefer people dont boop me or kiss me or start a convo unless I am already talking to you.
-If not, do not do this PERIOD, i  will either ignore you or hide you. <br />
+I would prefer people to not boop me or start a convo or anything unless I am already talking to you.
+If not, do not do this PERIOD, i  will either ignore you or hide you. however, you may crown me! <br />
 (Also don't copy my skins. this is pretty obvious. you can ask how I made certain things, but you cant just copy everythin) <br />
 <br />
 Thank you for reading!